The 'One' Trap: How Soulmate Thinking Sabotages Dating

 If what comes back is spark, chemistry, that thing, I just didn't feel it — you weren't on a date.
 You were on a scoring round.
 And the scoreboard you ran underneath the conversation never gave the night a chance.

+The one against the One.
 Most "something's missing" calls on date four aren't about the date.
 They're about the scoreboard.

 The scoreboard is the One.
 The fixed, fated, single-correct-answer person who walks in with an unmissable signal.
 Until that signal hits, every actual person you sit across from is a candidate.
 And candidates have a way of losing to someone who isn't in the room.